ShivaShirsath/CodingKey/README-hackerskeyboard.txt

-See https://github.com/klausw/hackerskeyboard/ for more details about this project.
+SeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSeeSee https://github.com/klausw/hackerskeyboard/ for more details about this project.

 Build instructions: